Width Parameters for Minimum Flow Decomposition: Parallel-width for

 \begin{definition} We define the graph $\ch{k}$ to consist of $4$ vertices $s, u, v, t$ and of the following edges: $k$ parallel edges $(s,u)$, $k$ parallel edges $(v,t)$, and the three edges $(s, v), (u, v), (u, t)$. \end{definition}

-\begin{lemma} Let $G$ be an $s$-$t$ DAG. $G$ is width-stable if and only if $G$ is $\ch{2}$-d-minor free. \end{lemma} \begin{proof} If $G$ contains $\ch{2}$ as d-minor, then it contains a flow-subgraph $H$ such that $\ch{2}$ is a Y-to-V contracted graph of $H$. $H$ is then exactly a funnel (of maximum minimal cut-set size $4$) with a central path.
+\begin{lemma} Let $G$ be an $s$-$t$ DAG. $G$ is width-stable if and only if $G$ is $\ch{2}$-d-minor free. \end{lemma}

+\begin{proof} If $G$ contains $\ch{2}$ as d-minor, then it contains a flow-subgraph $H$ such that $\ch{2}$ is a Y-to-V contracted graph of $H$. $H$ is then exactly a funnel (of maximum minimal cut-set size $4$) with a central path, and by \Cref{lem:wstable-funnel-char} $G$ is not width-stable.

-If $G$ is not width-stable, it contains a funnel $F$ with central path $P$ from $u$ to $v$, where $\deg^-(u)\geq 2$ and $\deg^+(v)\geq 2$ with respect to $F$.
+If $G$ is not width-stable, it contains by \Cref{lem:wstable-funnel-char} a funnel $F$ with central path $P$ from $u$ to $v$, where $\deg^-(u)\geq 2$ and $\deg^+(v)\geq 2$ with respect to $F$.
 This means that there are at least two distinct paths from $s$ to $u$ and two distinct paths from $v$ to $t$.
 Since $F$ is a funnel, there also exists a path from $u$ to $t$ avoiding $v$, and a path from $s$ to $v$ avoiding $u$.
 This subgraph of paths has a minimum path cover of size $3$, and it induces a flow $f$ on $G$, such that $\ch{2}$ is a Y-to-V contracted graph of $G|_f$. \end{proof}

 An example of \Cref{lem:ws-forbidden-minor} is illustrated in \Cref{fig:widthstable}.
-The lemma gives a natural proof showing that width-stable DAGs generalise series-parallel DAGs, as series-parallel are precisely $\ch{1}$-d-minor free DAGs~\cite{holzman2003network}.
+The lemma gives a natural proof showing that width-stable DAGs generalise series-parallel DAGs, as series-parallel DAGs are precisely $\ch{1}$-d-minor free DAGs~\cite{holzman2003network}.